Madonna fashion brands: Fragrances

 Her first brand product was a homonymous perfume, about which Madonna stated: "I have always been obsessed by fragrance and for years wanted to create something personal that was an expression of me but that other people could relate to as well.
 Something honest, and yet daring, hence the name Truth or Dare".
-It was a collaboration with Coty, Inc, and the scent was inspired by her mother; she said: "My oldest memory of my mother is her perfume".
+It was a collaboration with Coty, and the scent was inspired by her mother; she said: "My oldest memory of my mother is her perfume".
 The advertising campaign featured Madonna topless, and looking towards the camera with the Truth or Dare perfume bottle in front.
 The poster was created by re-using images from Madonna's 2010 photoshoot with Interview magazine, which was shot by Mert and Marcus.

 In December 2012, a second fragrance was announced, Truth or Dare by Madonna: Naked.
 The press ad campaign featured a naked image of Madonna with a back banner across her breasts with the words "Naked — a new fragrance" on it.

+In October 2020, Madonna announced on Instagram a limited edition third fragrance, titled 'Madame X,' in line with her 2019 album, Madame X. This was in collaboration with London-based company, IIUVIO.
+Madame X Eau de Parfum's notes are Orange Blossom, Cinnamon and Raspberry; middle notes are Patchouli, Rose and Orange Blossom; base notes are Incense, Musk and Amber.
+This was to capture the essence Mediterranean coast, while mystical and mysterious elements are taken from the East.
+The packing and bottle design is minimal, with a red or black X stamped on the products.